krishgoel20/Resume-Analyzer/README.md

-# 🤖 AI Resume & Job Description Analyzer
+# 🤖 FitScore

-An LLM-powered tool that compares a resume against a job description and returns a structured match analysis — score, matching/missing skills, and actionable suggestions.
+A LLM-powered tool that compares a resume against a job description and returns a structured match analysis — score, matching/missing skills, and actionable suggestions.
 The analysis pipeline is built as an explicit **LangGraph** graph with guardrails against malformed, low-quality, and adversarial input.

 ## Features